 Money-saving tips for your trip to Sydney

 Learn how to take advantage of Sydney’s public transport caps.

 Nitha, who writes at The Trailing Mom, managed to get her head around the Opal card and public transport in Sydney and offers her advice.

 “Sydney is a hot destination for backpackers, and even though the living expenses in Sydney are on the higher side, backpacking is not uncommon here.
-With a little bit of planning and understanding of the services available, you can cover the top attractions in Sydney pretty easily by public transport.
+With a little bit of planning and understanding of the services available, you can cover Sydney’s top attractions pretty easily by public transport.

 Sydney’s public transport system is well organised and user-friendly.
 It consists of a network of trains, buses, ferries and light rail.
 Ticketing is by a smart system called Opal which seems complicated by really is not.
 You can add value to your Opal card and then use it to tap on & tap off at any public transport in the network.

 The Opal Card offers amazing travel benefits among them; the Sunday Travel Cap is the most beneficial.
-On Sundays, you have unlimited access to Sydney public transport services for a maximum of AUD 2.70 per person.
-That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just 2.70 AUD which is an absolute bargain.
+On weekends, you have unlimited access to Sydney public transport services for a maximum of AUD 8.05 per person.
+That means you can comfortably travel all day on Sydney trains, buses, light rail and ferry services for just 8.05 AUD, which is an absolute bargain.

 There are a bunch of fantastic day trip locations in Sydney that are entirely accessible via public transport, including the Blue Mountains, the South Coast towns of Wollongong and Kiama and even Newcastle 2 hours north.”

 Find the best spots for cheap drinks

 We asked Sydney based blogger Holly from THATraveller to share her favourite local places for bargain drinks.
 Holly is based on the Northern Beaches when she is not off exploring the world, so her tips are perfect for that day trip to Manly.